 As noted above, in identifying and evaluating nominees for director, the Nominating Committee seeks to ensure that, among other things, the Board is comprised of directors who have broad and diverse backgrounds, because the Board believes that directors should be selected so that the Board is a diverse body.
 The Nominating Committee implements this policy by considering how potential directors' backgrounds would contribute to the diversity of the Board.
-As part of its annual self-evaluation, the Nominating Committee assesses the effectiveness of its efforts to attain diversity by considering whether it has an appropriate process for identifying and selecting director candidates.
+As part of its annual selfevaluation, the Nominating Committee assesses the effectiveness of its efforts to attain diversity by considering whether it has an appropriate process for identifying and selecting director candidates.
+The three most recent nominees put forth by the Nominating Committee have all been gender or ethnic minorities, representing 50% of our Board.